Hylozoic/hylo-node/README.md

 npm run dev
 ```

 This reads the `.env` file you created above, using [dotenv](http://www.npmjs.org/package/dotenv), and starts two processes managed by `foreman`: one web server process and one background job worker process, as listed in `Procfile.dev`.
+If you want to run only one of the processes, pass its name in `Procfile.dev` as an argument, e.g. `npm run dev -- web`.

 Now visit [localhost:3001](http://localhost:3001).